dennisdevio/milestone-project-4/README.md

 - The Country field styling in the checkout form should be gray but I left it due to time constraints.

 ## Deployment
-The deployment of this project was accomplished using Git, Gitpod, GitHub, Heroku & Amazon Web Services
+The deployment of this project was accomplished using Git, Gitpod, GitHub, Heroku & Amazon Web Services.
+The website itself is hosted on Heroku while the static files are hosted on AWS.

 ### Repository
 If you want to view this website locally on your computer: